Social Report

 LINTEC has established the LINTEC Procurement Policy, the LINTEC Green Procurement Policy, and the LINTEC Lumber Pulp Procurement Policy, all of which are based on CSR.
 Its procurement activities follow the Policies.
 We request suppliers, on various occasions, to ensure CSR activities from multiple perspectives, including respect for human rights, occupational health and safety, information security, and corporate ethics.

 We also confirm our suppliers’ CSR status (legal compliance, underage employment prohibited, safety / health, etc.) in the supplier questionnaire survey and ask for improvement when deemed necessary.
-We will continue to improve procurement activities and enhance cooperation with our suppliers.

 Supplier Assessment and Improvement

 LINTEC asks its suppliers to respond to the supplier questionnaire survey in order to strengthen the relationship of trust we have with them.
-In fiscal 2022, based on the responses to the survey conducted the previous year, we performed supplier evaluations and fed back the results to 142 departments in 110 companies.
-Among them, we asked 11 departments for improvement, and efforts toward this are in progress.

 Green Procurement